cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1.3 Dependencies
 ==========================
 This test-suite requires some packages to work properly and these must be installed by yourself directly.
+Please see below.

 Kubernetes client
 ^^^^^^^^^^^^^^^^^^^^^